| An Essay on

 industries and accompanied this with an assessment of the products manufactured

+by each of them [9].
 This first French industrial nomenclature is given to us in

 this document by the order and title of the headings.
 It provided the framework